charipallyganesh/Ride-Data-Analysis/README.md

-# Ride-Data-Analysis
-Ride IT platform created a detailed ride data analysis dashboard for 2011–2020, covering bookings, cancellations, offers, and driver performance.

-🚀 Ride Data Analysis Dashboard
+# 🚀 Ride Data Analysis Dashboard

+This project analyzes **ride-sharing data from 2011–2020** to:

 • Understand booking and ride trends across years, months, and days
 • Evaluate driver performance by gold level and ratings